Is Everything SafeFounder story

 What we learned

 Existing tools solve pieces.
-Households need continuity.
+Households need the pieces to join up.

 Robbie and Clive

-Practical reality, not theoretical construction
+Practical reality, not a theoretical product

 What we stand for